micro/micro/docs/upgrade-guide/README.md

 ### Running services

-Go-micro services interfaced directly with the underlying infrastructure, meaning they could be run using `go run`.
+Go Micro services interfaced directly with the underlying infrastructure, meaning they could be run using `go run`.
 In Micro V3 this has been abstracted using the `micro server`.
 The Micro server provides a level of abstraction to the underlying infrastructure, keeping your services unbound from their dependancies.

 In practice, this means you need to be connected to a micro environment when running your services.
 You can spin up this environment locally using the `micro server` command, or connect to the free dev environment provided by M3O using `micro env set dev`.
 You can read more about running a service [in our getting started guide](/getting-started#running-a-service).